Creamy Roasted Tomato Basil Soup (No Cream)

 - Creamy Crockpot Chicken Gnocchi Soup

-If you try this creamy roasted tomato basil soup, don’t forget to rate the recipe and leave a comment below.
+If you try this Roasted Tomato Basil Soup recipe, don’t forget to rate it and leave a comment below.
 I love hearing how recipes turn out in your kitchen, and it helps other readers, too.

 You can also FOLLOW me on PINTEREST, INSTAGRAM, FACEBOOK, and TWITTER for more great recipes and ideas!